LDAR-Sim/LDAR_Sim/USER_MANUAL.md

 Weather file sizes can become quite large, especially when spatial and temporal resolution increase (maximum resolutions of 1.25 degrees and 1 hour, respectively).
 Modelers must decide how to navigate these tradeoffs, and understand the implications of the resolutions chosen.

-If using different weather files for different programs (e.g., when comparing different regions), weather data must be downloaded manually and saved to the inputs folder before beginning simulations, as the automatic downloader built into LDAR-Sim will only download one file at a time.

 ### &lt;emissions&gt;

 **Description:** This parameter doesn't necessitate user-defined input.
 Its purpose is to offer a broader categorization for parameters that define the emission characteristics of the virtual world.

-**Notes of caution:** The following parameters for defining emissions can be specified at multiple levels of granularity.
-The values set will always be overwritten by the most detailed level.

-_TODO_ maybe link in the flowchart here?

 #### &lt;emissions_file&gt;